blueag8/Photography_Website/README.md

 This is the final Project for the Code Institute Full Stack Web Development Course.

-The aim is to design and build a full-stack website around business logic.
+The aim is to design and build a full-stack website around the business logic.
 We are required to show an authentication mechanism, payment facilities and a locally managed dataset which stores products or services.

-This is a Website built using Python+Django, HTML, CSS, JavaScript logic for Frontend and a relational Database.
+This is a Website built using Python+Django, HTML, CSS, JavaScript logic for Frontend and a relational database.

-Initally, when I began the project, whilst following the Code Institute's Tutorial on developing an E-commerce site ("Putting it all together"), I had a different project in mind.
-"Toolbox" is an app that I still wish to pursue, but after having spoke with Henk, I decided that building this site for Henk will better meet the requirements for  the purpose of assessment.
+Initially, when I began the project, whilst following the Code Institute's Tutorial on developing an E-commerce site ("Putting it all together"), I had a different project in mind.
+"Toolbox" is an app that I still wish to pursue, but after having spoken with Henk, I decided that building this site for Henk will better meet the requirements for assessment.
 I had not adjusted the project/app name as I have been limited on time to meet a deadline and was preventing the introduction of any bugs that may have been created as a result of this change.

 # UX

-The goal is to  be the voice and advocate for the users needs while balancing the business goals.
-Providing a meaningful and relevent experience to the user through a website that is easy to navigate,  use of intuitive design and is visually appealing.
+The goal is to be the voice and advocate for the user's needs while balancing the business goals.
+Providing a meaningful and relevant experience to the user through a website that is easy to navigate,  use of intuitive design and is visually appealing.

 **External User Story**
 Discover and purchase photographs from a professional photographer.